linagora/linshare/documentation/EN/epics/new-admin-portal/story-47-admin-manage-function-Contacts-list.md

 - On the screen Contacts list, I can see 2 functions: Contacts list and Creation right

 **UC1.
 Contacts list**
 - Contact list is the original function.
-I can click on the icon "i" to see a collapsible legend :"The functionality allows users to create his contact lists.
+I can click on the icon "i" to see a collapsible legend :"The functionality allows user of this domain to create his contact lists.
+A Contact list may include internal/guest users, or external users and can be public or private.
+When a contact list is public, other LinShare users can use this contact list when sharing document, creating upload request...
+If the contact list is private, only the owner can use it.
 When this functionality is not activated, the below sub-function will not work"
 - In Contacts list setting, there is only Activation policy, including 2 toggles:
    - Enable functionality: When I click on the icon "i", I can see a collapsible legend:
       - If this toggle is switched on, user of this domain can access the menu Contact > Contacts list and manage available Contacts list.